Skip to main content

 Megan Cutter, director of the National Human Trafficking Hotline—operated by Polaris—says traffickers placing car seats to lure victims “isn’t a pattern we are aware of or have heard from survivors.”

-Rolling Stone reports that Cutter says that the hotline has received “quite a few” tips based on Parker’s TikTok from just within the first 24 hours.
+Rolling Stone reports that Cutter says the hotline has received “quite a few” tips based on Parker’s TikTok from just within the first 24 hours.

 Podcast - Terry